 The Primeval Prophecy

 The enduring historical record documented in the Bible begins at the dawn of time when God made a promise to Adam and Eve, the parents of the human race.
 Christians know the story and likely heard about the first recorded prophecy in Sunday school.
-Yet at least in my experience, it would be safe to say that we didn’t connect the primeval prophecy found in the book of Genesis to our celebration of Christmas.
+Yet at least in my experience, it would be safe to say that we didn’t connect the dots to the primeval prophecy as recorded in the book of Genesis to our celebration of Christmas.

 “Of every tree of the garden you may freely eat; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die” (Gen. 2:16-17 cf .
 3:1-24).